-The Trussell Trust’s biggest project is our fastest growing foodbank network, providing emergency food, help and support to hundreds of thousands of people in crisis in the UK.
+The Trussell Trust supports a network of over 420 foodbanks, working out of more than 1,200 foodbank centres, to provide emergency food and support to hundreds of thousands of people in crisis in the UK.
 So it may be surprising that our work first started in Bulgaria.

 Our story began with Baby Boris

 In 1996 Paddy and Carol Henderson met Baby Boris, a street baby living at Central Railway station with his 14-year-old mother.
 Paddy and Carol were working for a UN feeding programme at the time.

 “Baby Boris was really, really small and very vulnerable and very smelly!
 I used to cuddle him and he craved it and would nestle into my fleecy top while the mother ate her food.
 I vowed we would keep him alive over the winter.
 We used to bring him formula milk and try and get his Mum to use clean water.
 He lived!
 Later Baby Boris was taken into a baby orphanage.

 We had seen the horrendous state of many orphanages and wondered what was better for him: life on the streets with a drug addict teenage mum or in a baby orphanage where conditions were likely to be dire?
 I knew that his mother really loved him.
 It was then that I had to do something to get these 60+ kids off the streets and away from glue-sniffing, drugs and child prostitution.”

 The Trussell Trust is founded

 Carol and Paddy Henderson founded The Trussell Trust in 1997 based on a legacy left by Carol’s mother, Betty Trussell.

 Moved to help forgotten people, The Trussell Trust’s initial Bulgaria projects focussed on improving conditions for the 60+ children sleeping at Central Railway Station in Bulgaria.
 The Trust’s work soon expanded not only in Bulgaria, but in the UK too.